gamingwithevets/sneky/README.md

-# sneky
+# Basic info
-Snake in Python
+Snake in Python.
+Just that.
+Keep in mind: this is just a **placeholder README file**, made when creating the first version of *README.md*!